-DUCTLESS MINI SPLIT HEAT PUMPS
+DUCTLESS MINI SPLIT HEAT PUMP INSTALLATION IN GRESHAM OREGON

-Why Buy A Ductless Heat Pump System?
+Why Buy A Ductless Heat Pump System For Your Gresham Home?

-- Save money – Compared to a centralized system, Ductless heat pumps generally cost less to purchase and operate and are significantly easier to install.
+- Affordable – Compared to a centralized system, Ductless heat pumps generally cost less to purchase and operate and are significantly easier to install.
 Purchases may also qualify for $800 in cash incentives from Energy Trust of Oregon.
 At Comfort Heating and Cooling, we are familiar with all the rebates and incentives and will help you maximize all available savings.

 Get A Free Consultation

-- Expensive electric resistance heat (including baseboard, furnace, wall heaters and cable) that will also benefit from cooling.
+- Expensive electric heat (including baseboard, furnace, wall heaters and cable) that will also benefit from cooling.